mithileshtipkari/smart-contract-ethereum/README.md

 # smart-contract-ethereum
-This is project to build, test and deploy smart contracts on Ethereum Blockchain
+This project is used to build, test and deploy smart contracts on Ethereum Blockchain